gh0stless/SIDBlaster-USB-Tic-Tac-Edition/README.md

 * pcb/                     : PCB design files in eagle and gerber format
 * pic16f886/	 : source code (MPASM) and compiled HEX for PIC16F886
 * hardsid_library/ : compiled windows/mac/linux hardsid driver librarys
-* exSIDBlster         : files and instructins to convert a SIDBlaster to an exSID
+* exSIDBlaster         : files and instructions to convert a SIDBlaster to an exSID

 See the [docs folder](./docs) or the [wiki](https://github.com/gh0stless/SIDBlaster-USB-Tic-Tac-Edition/wiki) for instructions.